Pricing & Access12 min read

 SkinnyRx is a strong fit if you already know you want tirzepatide and prefer a medication-specific plan over a broad coaching program.

-PeptidePub lists SkinnyRx tirzepatide around $249/month, with semaglutide around $179/month.
+PeptidePub lists SkinnyRx tirzepatide around $299/month, with injectable semaglutide around $149.25/month and no separate membership fee.
 Its review highlights separate semaglutide and tirzepatide plans, month-to-month flexibility, free shipping, injection supplies, and basic provider messaging.
+On all-in tirzepatide cost it lands roughly even with Eden once Eden's membership is counted, but with a simpler, no-membership checkout.

 SkinnyRx is best if you: